10 min read

 These six scopes are defined by the Agence du Numérique en Santé (ANS) and outlined in the official HDS Certification Framework.

 So what about Scalingo?
 We made the deliberate and ambitious choice to obtain certification across all six HDS scopes.
-This means our PaaS platform is fully compliant, from physical infrastructure to software operations and data backup.
+This means our cloud hosting platform is fully compliant, from physical infrastructure to software operations and data backup.

 This level of coverage is still rare in the French cloud ecosystem, and it allows us to support our healthcare clients with a turnkey solution.
 No need to manage multiple vendors or navigate regulatory complexity alone.